When purchasing a new pack, one of the biggest concerns you may have is what size to purchase.

 Buying a Daypack for Everyday Use

 Many adults and business people prefer a backpack to a messenger bag, briefcase or larger purse.
-Not only does it offer increased room to carry more things around, the two strap design allows for even weight distribution between both shoulders, which limits the chance of back problems developing.
+It offers increased room to carry more things around.
+The two strap design also allows for even weight distribution between both shoulders, limiting the chance of back problems developing.